Student Conduct and Civility

 V. Disciplinary Procedures

 This section describes College disciplinary procedures in response to violations of the Student Code of Conduct described in Section IV.
-The Dean of Student Life and Service-Learning is responsible for implementing Student discipline procedures
+Vice President for Student Affairs is responsible for implementing Student discipline procedures

 A. Interim Suspension

-If an act of misconduct threatens the health or well being of any member of the College Community or disrupts the function or good order of the College or College Premises, the Dean of Student Life and Service-Learning or their Designee may invoke immediate interim suspension.
+If an act of misconduct threatens the health or well being of any member of the College Community or disrupts the function or good order of the College or College Premises, the Vice President for Student Affairs or their Designee may invoke immediate interim suspension.
 Furthermore, any College Official may direct a Student involved in such conduct to cease and desist and advise them that failing to cease and desist will result in immediate interim suspension.
 If the Student fails to cease and desist, the College Official may invoke interim suspension until disciplinary proceedings are completed.
 College Officials may contact College security officers to have the Student removed from campus.

 Interim suspension may result in exclusion from class and/or other privileges including presence on College Property or College-sponsored activities until a final decision has been made concerning the alleged violation.

-Upon invoking interim suspension, the College Official will file a written report to the Dean of Student Life and Service-Learning including the individual(s) involved and the nature of the infraction(s).
+Upon invoking interim suspension, the College Official will file a written report to the Vice President for Student Affairs including the individual(s) involved and the nature of the infraction(s).
 This report should be filed as soon as possible but no more than three work days following the incident.
 Incidents in the classroom should be reported to the associate dean by the instructor involved.

 The College will also notify the Student in writing of the interim suspension and the reasons for the suspension.
 The notice will include a description of the ensuing disciplinary procedures including the time, date, and place of any subsequent hearing.

-The Dean of Student Life and Service-Learning or their Designee shall resolve the matter in a timely fashion utilizing the steps outlined in Section V. B. of this Code.
+The Vice President for Student Affairs or their Designee shall resolve the matter in a timely fashion utilizing the steps outlined in Section V. B. of this Code.

 B. Procedures